ai-hero-dev/cohort-002-skill-building/exercises/10-human-in-the-loop-project-work/10.02-build-the-hitl-harness/explainer/readme.md

 Let's implement the backend infrastructure for human-in-the-loop tool approval, allowing users to review and approve/reject tool executions before they run.

+Recommendation: cherry-pick this commit.
+This is porting material over from the skill-building.

 ### Steps To Complete

 #### Creating the HITL types and utilities